mjdecker/mjdecker.github.io/_syllabi/cs2.md

 ### Course Delivery/Organization Overview: ###
 * Course will employ a flipped model
 	* Students will be required to read and finish book sections before class.
-	* Class consists of additional in-class exercises and labs designed to reinforce topics from readings and to add essential material missing from readings.
+	* Class consists of additional in-class lab exercises designed to reinforce topics from readings and to add essential material missing from readings.
 	* Instructure and Learning Assistants will be present to help students
 * Assessment will consist of reading participation & exercises, in-class exercises, labs, projects, a midterm, and a final.